dreamos82/Dreamos64/README.md

 ### Build the OS

-Before building the os you need to copy a PsfV2 font in the fonts folder, called default.ps (even if building with framebuffer off) [TODO: expand this part]
+Before building the os you need to copy a PsfV2 font in the fonts folder, called default.ps (even if building with framebuffer off).
 A complete guide on how to build _DreamOS 64_ and the parameters availables in the docs folder: [docs/Building.md](docs/Building.md).

 To build just run: